-- Georgia's fiscal governance framework and financial management practices are stronger than most states. - S&P Global Ratings (June 8, 2023): - The 'AAA' GO rating reflects our view of Georgia's: - Very strong governmental framework, with the authority and a demonstrated willingness to make politically difficult decisions to align expenditures with revenue projections. - Very strong financial and budgetary management, with well embedded, and likely sustainable processes for monitoring performance and planning for future needs. - Diverse economy, with ongoing economic development projects that we believe will help sustain future growth. - Generally strong budgetary performance, with a commitment to increasing and maintaining reserves during economic growth and a commitment to restoring reserves if necessary to manage revenue shortfalls. - Adequate pension funding discipline, coupled with a moderate-to-low debt burden and modest upcoming debt plans that are unlikely to change our view of the state's debt profile. - Georgia's GO bonds are eligible to be rated above the sovereign [U.S.] because we believe the state can maintain better credit characteristics than the U.S. in a stress scenario. - Fitch Ratings (June 23, 2023): - Georgia's 'AAA' Issuer Default Rating (IDR), GO and guaranteed revenue bond ratings reflect the state's proven willingness and ability to maintain fiscal balance and a broad-based, growth-oriented economy that supports solid revenue gains over time. - Georgia's economic base is diverse and similar to that of the nation, although wealth indicators are below average.
-Growth in population and jobs has outpaced the nation over several decades, driving steady economic gains and providing a solid foundation for future growth. - Georgia's revenues, primarily comprising income and sales taxes, will continue to reflect the breadth of the economy and its solid long-term growth potential. - Georgia's long-term liability burden is low and overall debt management is conservative.
-The state regularly issues bonds for capital needs and principal amortization is rapid. - The state is well positioned to deal with economic downturns with exceptionally strong gap-closing capacity, due to its broad control over revenues and spending, coupled with prudent reserve-building practices.
-Georgia has a track record of restoring financial flexibility during economic expansions, which is important given tits above average revenue volatility, as indicated by the Fitch Analytical Stress Test (FAST) model. - Georgia's major pension systems covering both state employees and teachers have benefited from consistent full actuarial contributions.
+- o Georgia's 'AAA' Issuer Default Rating (IDR), GO and guaranteed revenue bond ratings reflect the state's proven willingness and ability to maintain fiscal balance and a broad-based, growth-oriented economy that supports solid revenue gains over time. - o Georgia's economic base is diverse and similar to that of the nation, although wealth indicators are below average.
+Growth in population and jobs has outpaced the nation over several decades, driving steady economic gains and providing a solid foundation for future growth. - o Georgia's revenues, primarily comprising income and sales taxes, will continue to reflect the breadth of the economy and its solid long-term growth potential. - o Georgia's long-term liability burden is low and overall debt management is conservative. - The state is well positioned to deal with economic downturns with exceptionally strong gap-closing capacity, due to its broad control over revenues and spending, coupled with prudent reserve-building practices.
+Georgia has a track record of restoring financial flexibility during economic expansions, which is important given its above average revenue volatility, as indicated by the Fitch Analytical Stress Test (FAST) model. - o Georgia's major pension systems covering both state employees and teachers have benefited from consistent full actuarial contributions.

 Maintaining triple-A ratings requires continued attention to debt and liability management and strong financial condition and commitment to conservative fiscal governance.
-The Plan contained herein adheres to the State's ongoing overall conservative fiscal management approach in support of those highest credit ratings; however, some factors that could lead to a downgrade as cited in the June 2023 rating reports include:
+The Plan contained herein adheres to the State's ongoing overall conservative fiscal management approach in support of those highest credit ratings; however, some factors that could lead to a downgrade as cited in the most recent rating reports include:

-- A materially diminished financial position. - Growth in long-term liabilities and fixed costs that outpace expansion of the state's economy and revenue base. - A departure from strong fiscal management and governance practices. - Significant reliance on reserves to close budget gaps without a plan to restore structural balance and replenish reserve levels. - Sustained and unanticipated growth in carrying costs for debt and retirement liabilities toward or above 10% of total spending, signaling more restricted expenditure flexibility. - Failure to quickly adjust to changing fiscal and economic circumstances and address budgetary challenges, including those resulting from tax policy changes.
+- o A materially diminished financial position. - o Growth in long-term liabilities and fixed costs that outpace expansion of the state's economy and revenue base. - o A departure from strong fiscal management and governance practices. - Significant financial pressures that could cause out-year gaps to form and result in a substantial and sustained spend down of reserves and liquidity to levels that no longer is commensurate with peers. - Sustained and unanticipated growth in carrying costs for debt and retirement liabilities toward or above 10% of total spending, signaling more restricted expenditure flexibility. - Failure to quickly adjust to changing fiscal and economic circumstances and address budgetary challenges, including those resulting from tax policy changes.